flatironinstitute/mountainlab-js/README.md

 This framework was conceived by and primarily implemented by Jeremy Magland at the Flatiron Institute.

-The web infracture is currently under development by Jeremy Magland and Alex Morley.
+The web infrastructure is currently under development by Jeremy Magland and Alex Morley.

 ## Installation instructions